Kuznetsov and Wilson score two each to lead Washington Capitals over Montreal Canadiens

+"There's a goaltender on the other side (Braden) Holtby who's having the same kind of year as Price and he's a pretty good goalie, so it happens," said Julien.
+"One thing I can tell you is we know how good (Price) is and how good he will be and I'm not worried about him bouncing back.

+"It wasn't his best night but at the same time a lot of our season has gone that way.
+Our team wasn't great.
+We talked about how many slot chances we've been giving up.
+I'm way more confident than worried about Carey right now."

-Evgeny Kuznetsov and Tom Wilson each scored twice and Nicklas Backstrom had four assists as the Washington Capitals defeated the Montreal Canadiens 6-4 on Saturday night.
+Evgeny Kuznetsov and Tom Wilson each scored twice and Nicklas Backstrom had four assists for Washington.
 Jay Beagle and T.J.
-Oshie also scored as Washington (44-24-7) strengthened its grip on first place in the Metropolitan Division.
+Oshie also scored as the Capitals (44-24-7) strengthened their grip on first place in the Metropolitan Division.

 Backstrom recorded the 20th game of his career with at least four points and his second this season.

+Kuznetsov was back after missing three games with an upper body injury.

+"It's tough to watch hockey from upstairs and it's so good to be back on the ice," said Kuznetsov, who scored his 22nd and 23rd goals.
+"It's even better when you win.

+"It was an important game for us and it doesn't matter how you play, how many mistakes we did.
+We got the two points.
+That's the key for us."

+They also earned Barry Trotz his 200th win as coach of the Capitals.

-Charles Hudon, with two, Alex Galchenyuk and Brendan Gallagher replied for Montreal (27-37-12), which was coming off a 3-0 win in Buffalo on Friday night.
+Charles Hudon, with two, Alex Galchenyuk and Brendan Gallagher replied for Montreal (27-37-12).
 The Canadiens are 2-8-2 in their last 12 games.

 Gallagher's goal was originally credited to Jonathan Drouin before being changed.

-Carey Price struggled in his second start since returning from a concussion as Washington outshot Montreal 30-21.

-De La Rose provided the forecheck to send Galchenyuk in alone to deke Philipp Grubauer 8:35 into the game.
+Jacob De La Rose provided the forecheck to send Galchenyuk in alone to deke Philipp Grubauer 8:35 into the game.
 Gallagher added another a minute later but had it called back after an offside review.

 The setback seemed to knock the air out of Montreal and the Capitals jumped on the Canadiens for three goals before the end of the period.

-Kuznetsov, back after missing three games with an upper-body injury, scored on a wrist shot from the right circle on a power play at 11:11.
+Kuznetsov scored on a wrist shot from the right circle on a power play at 11:11.
 Price made a soft pass from behind his net that was picked off by Backstrom and fed to Wilson to score from the slot at 14:49.

 Wilson was fed alone in front again to score on a high shot at 18:11, giving the Capitals three goals on their first nine shots.